 Direct Connection vs. Behind-The-Scenes

-Laura George, a business coach who specializes in helping creative people start or develop their web presence, says that people choosing a career path should reflect on whether they want to connect directly with others or to be more behind-the scenes.
+Laura George, a business consultant for artists, says that people choosing a career path should reflect on whether they want to connect directly with others or to be more behind-the scenes.
 Ms. George observes,

 Ms. George also mentions one of the biggest differences between services and products, which is the limitation of time.
 Because of this limitation, service businesses can be tough to scale.
 Ms. George elaborates,